sephania96/MOVIE_REVIEW_CAPSTONE/movie_review/README.md

-Here’s a comprehensive **README** for your **Movie Review API** project.
+Here’s a comprehensive **README** for my **Movie Review API** project.
 This README covers the project setup, features, API endpoints, and more.

 ---